stacktape/nextjs-blog/_blog/BLOG.md

 This graph also confirms that the container is able to process around 4500 requests per minute which corresponds to the ~700request/sec threshold, we estimated from previous graph.

 > It should be noted that the our simulation conditions might not be completely the same as what users experience in their Next.js app.
-Production app might be generally more complex - fetching data from APIs and databases, or performing more resource-intensive operations.
+User's production app might be generally more complex - fetching data from APIs and databases, or performing more resource-intensive operations.

 ---